 July 23, 2017

-I’m grateful for taking a risk, stepping out of my comfort zone, and submitting my first blog entry to The Cafe, a place for people in recovery to share their art, poetry, photography and blogs.
+I’m grateful for taking a risk, stepping out of my comfort zone, and submitting my first blog entry to In The Rooms: I Love Recovery, a place for people in recovery to share their art, poetry, photography and blogs.
 I didn’t expect such a quick response and will have the honor of my piece being published this next week.

 July 16, 2017